 - Advertise your home in direct mail campaigns, email campaigns, Real Estate magazines, and social media.

-- Create an open house schedule to promote your property to prospective buyers and market those open houses.
+- Create an open house schedule to promote your property to prospective buyers and market those open houses, if allowed.

 - Target active buyers and investors in my database who are looking for homes in your price range and area.

 Your home will be syndicated to these sites and thousands more.

 The 10 Most Costly Home Selling Mistakes,

 And How To Avoid Them

 - Not Hiring A Professional To Sell Your Home.
 Trying to sell your home by yourself is sheer madness.
 You need the expertise of a professional.
 The numbers also don't lie about home sellers who try to do it themselves often end up taking longer to sell and sell for far less than homeowners who work with an agent.